kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 6. Delete PDB B. Observe that the pod B keeps running without any termination.
 7. Upgrade to 1.36.
 8. Observe that the EvictionRequest B evicts pod B and terminates it.
-Observe that the EvictionRequest B has `Complete=True` condition at the end.
+Observe that the EvictionRequest B has `Evicted=True` condition at the end.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?